With this new blog, I’m planning to take extra time to provide better content.

 Next, you may notice that when you click on a link outside of the site, such as a Healthcare Update link, the link will pop up in a new window but the blog window will stay open underneath.
 That’s because the longer that the windows are open on a site, the more that it appears the readers are interested in the site content.
 A reader on the site for a few seconds makes it appear that the site is boring.
 Spend 10-15 minutes on the site and things look a lot more interesting.

-Then there are the ads.
-I’m trying not to make things too intrusive, but the ads help pay for hosting and development costs.
+Ads help pay for hosting and development costs.
+The themes I use, the plugins for the themes, and hosting are all paid out of my pocket.
 If I ever get to the point that the income from this site allows me to cut back on my shifts, that will mean I have more time to spend writing.